qulib/qul-gatsby-starter-old/README.md

-# Digital Future Display
- Digital display for the Digital Future showcase

- Build with WordPress and Gatsby v2
+# QUL Gatsby starter

+A stater template for Gatsby at QUL